Every Marvel Cinematic Universe Movie Ranked from Worst to Best

 #7: Iron Man (2008)

 We all have Iron Man to thank for the multiple Marvel movies released per year these days.
 Iron Man has a great take on terror in the Middle East and made a C-list Marvel character into a household name.
 Robert Downey Jr. as Tony Stark gave us our favorite arrogant superhero while also including arguably the best origin story in the MCU.
-One thing about this movie that a lot of the MCU movies fail to do is that it felt realistic and grounded in tandem with superhero elements.
+Many of the earlier MCU movies feel like relics of the past, but Iron Man continues on and will continue to be beloved.

-*To read my full review of Iron Man, please click here.
+*To read the site’s full review of Iron Man, please click here.